malabasterr/WorryTimeApp/MYNOTES.md

 # Must Do

-# MADDY NEXT TIME YOU OPEN THE APP SET THE CLOCK SCREEN TO LIKE 11PM AND 5MINS

 At the moment, when the saved time is reached (between then and midnight), when the user tries to access the 'clock' it navigates them to the start-worry-time page.
 The redirection also needs to also be added to the homepage, but only when other elements are in place